emirgit/Courses/Java Programming Masterclass updated to Java 17/README.md

 --slides

 We reviewed the Primitive Types in Java and learned String (that is not Primitive Types but class).
 We talkod about string and the features of string (immutable etc.)

+## Day5

+We talked about Operators, Operands, Expressions, and Abbreviationg operators.

+--slides